tinytinytinytiny/toweroffantasy-eleventy/src/guides/things-you-must-know.md

 While gliding with your jetpack, perform a dodge to gain distance forward.
 At the end of the dash distance, reactivate your jetpack.
 Repeating this process with your dashes will allow you to gain considerable distance while gliding.

 ## 3. Party Teleport
+{% aside %}
+Party teleport will bypass the cooldown on swapping lines.
+{% endaside %}

 On the right side of the screen click the flag icon to open the party member list.
 Clicking the third button (icon of two people) will teleport you to the location and line (channel) of the party leader.
 If you are the party leader, the teleport button is replaced with a summon button which sends party members a request to come to you.

-**Use this to form parties to teleport to world bosses.
-Once you are at the boss, leave the party so that more people can quickly join.**
+**Use this to form parties to teleport to world bosses.**

-It’s recommended that party leaders enable the option to auto-accept party join requests, accessible by clicking the flag icon a second time. **PARTY TELEPORT WILL BYPASS THE COOLDOWN ON SWAPPING LINES**.
+It’s recommended that party leaders enable the option to auto-accept party join requests, accessible by clicking the flag icon a second time.

 ## 4. Free Colossus Arms (SSR Relic)
 <figure class="embed max-w-full">